Bobrinik/MultithreadingNotes/transactional_memory.md

 //verify all vars we read have the same value (no value has been changed)
 //if nothing has been changed we commit (flush) atomically our write buffer to main memory
 //if read buffer does not validate, we discard and we redo it
 //in essence state before atomic should be equal to the state after atomic.
-If it is true we commit to main memory
+If it is true we commit to main memory.
 ```
 - How do we design our language to support this?
 	- Should we have nested atomic statements?